Hey Kids (Start Here)

 There is an awkward silence.

-“Great,” Lightcap says.
+“Goodnight,” Lightcap says.

 “You don’t need anyone to talk you through—things?
 Your evening?”

-Oh the things that she would love to say to that.
+Oh, the things she’d love to say to that.
 Fuck you, comes to mind.
 How dare you speak to me as if you’re my friend?
-As if you’ve ever been my friend, you disingenuous piece of shit, also presents itself as a possibility.
+As if you’ve ever been my friend, you disingenuous piece of execrable humanity, also presents itself as a possibility.
 Let’s keep things professional, Dr. Schoenfeld, seems too kind.
-Yes, please come over; please come to my apartment and do everything that you used to do in exactly the same way that you used to do it, keeping me company and understanding that all of what you see is a just a part of me, that it can only be modified so far, that I can’t stop it entirely even though I wish I could, that it’s the thing that I have had to ride and tame for my entire life and the thing that will never be quite banished by pharmacology and reason, the shadow that I struggle with for all of my days.
+Yes, please come over; please come to my apartment and do everything that you used to do in exactly the same way that you used to do it.
+Keep me company and understand that all of what you see is a just a part of me, that it can only be modified so far, that I can’t stop it entirely, though I wish I could, that it’s the thing that I have had to ride and tame for my whole life long, never quite banished by pharmacology and reason, the shadow I’ll wrestle with for all of my days.
 Please come.
-Please come every day and never leave me and we will talk about science and art while I keep a silent count of little things and you will cook and I will clean and we will be together, together always, the way that we should have been together right from the beginning.
+Please come every day.
+Never leave me.
+We’ll talk about science and art while I keep a silent count of little things.
+You’ll cook and I’ll clean and we’ll be together, together always, the way we should’ve been together right from the beginning.
 And where you die I will die, and there I will be buried.
-The Lord do so to me, and more also if aught but death part thee and me.
-But that isn’t going to happen; she doesn’t speak for the empty husks of her dead selves.
+The LORD do so to me, and more also if aught but death part thee and me.

-“That’s a kind offer, Jasper,” Lightcap says, and she can feel pressure in the bones of her face, but she can’t hear it in her tone, “and I’m grateful for your efforts to maintain our current collegial relationship, but I’d prefer it if you never said anything like that again.”
+“It’s a kind offer, Jasper.”
+Lightcap feels atmospheres of pressure in the bones of her face.
+“I’m grateful for your efforts to maintain our collegial relationship, but I’d prefer it if you never said anything like that again.”

 She has hours to kill.
 Hours to assassinate.
 Hours to coldly and precisely put down in the tradition of business-suited badasses real and fictional.
-She spends it walking the streets of Adams Morgan in uncomfortable shoes, taking herself out to dinner, and listening to the newest song by her favorite obscure band, whoever they are.
-One day, she promises this absolute bastard who thinks he’s so witty, singing about string theory and kaiju and breaking bridges.
+She spends it walking the streets of Adams Morgan in uncomfortable shoes, taking herself out to dinner, and listening to the latest song by her favorite obscure band, whoever they are.
+One day, she promises this absolute bastard who thinks he’s so witty, singing about string theory and breaking bridges.
 One of these days.
 I’ll meet someone who knows your name.

-After twenty minutes he walks through the door.
+After twenty minutes, he walks through the door.

-She stands and extends her hand.
+She stands and offers her hand.

-“Please call me Cait,” she says.
+“Please, call me Cait,” she says.

 “Stacker,” he replies.

-“Can one just get a whisky here?” he asks her.
+“Can one just get a whisky here?”

 “Back page,” Lightcap says, “if you’re dead set on being boring.”

-“Salicylated Sorrow,” Lightcap says.
-“Just tell them you want ‘The Painkiller’.”
+“Salicylated Sorrow.”
+Lightcap smirks.
+“Just tell them you want the ‘Painkiller’.”

-He smiles, this time with a brief, bright flash of teeth.
+He smiles—a brief, bright flash of teeth.

-“We’re speaking because of logistics that I can’t share with you.
-We’re speaking because I believe in your proposal.
-Because I believe in you.
-Because I believe that even your tremendous vision—the creation of a colossal machine—is not great enough in scope.”
+“I believe in your proposal,” he says.
+“I believe in you.
+But even your tremendous vision—the creation of a colossal machine—is not great enough in scope.”

 “Not great enough in scope?”
 Lightcap echoes, astounded.
 “That’s your criticism?
 Insufficiency of scope?”

-“Global,” Pentecost interjects before she can finish.
-“Global.
-It’s not just America that has a stake in what might be coming.”
+“Global,” Pentecost finishes.
+“It’s not just America that has a stake in what might be coming.”

 “I know,” Lightcap says.

 “The non-disclosure clause is only until the organization goes public,” Pentecost says.
 “A few more weeks.
-Then you can tell anyone you like.
+Then tell anyone you like.
 You won’t be able to keep it quiet.
 You’ll be on the front page of every newspaper in the world.
-You’ll hire whomever you like.
+You’ll hire whomever you want.
 You’ll have as many resources as the world can bring to bear in as short a time as can be managed.”

 “Me?”
 Lightcap asks.